Convener & Co-founder

 Events Marketing Volunteer

 Lotte is an MA student of Queer History at Goldsmiths University.
-She is researching the space between lesbian and trans histories in an attempt to better understand the history of gender nonconformity.
-She is also interested in ancient sexualities and the history of dildos.
-She is the queer/disrupt Events Marketing Volunteer.
+They are researching the space between lesbian and trans histories in an attempt to better understand the history of gender nonconformity.
+Lotte is also interested in ancient sexualities and the history of dildos.
+They are the queer/disrupt Events Marketing Volunteer.

 Simi is a first year undergraduate student in the department of Statistics at the University of Warwick.
 She is interested in gender data gap in medical research and clinical trials, and is planning to focus her research on the implications of these on healthcare provision.
 As part of queer/disrupt she helps with video subtitling and podcast editing.

 Dylan is a recent graduate from Goldsmith University’s MA programme Critical and Creative Analysis.
 They are interested in exploring and imagining possibilities for queer futures and worlds via music.
 Dylan’s particular focus is on how music can help to envisage different worlds and create different futures as well as new ways of inhabiting the current world in relation to non-binary gender identities.
 More broadly, Dylan’s research interests are in the generative possibilities that queer worldmaking can inspire focusing on music and media portrayals of queerness with an aim to celebrate and create archives of queer joy.
 As part of queer/disrupt, Dylan manages the marketing side to help spread the word on everything queer/disrupt.